Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 The client can request a new position, instructing the server to change that instance's position `NetworkVariable`.
 After the server updates the position `NetworkVariable`, the client applies that `NetworkVariable` position inside its `Update()` method.

-### Add a NetworkTransform
+## Add a NetworkTransform

-This section guides you through adding a `NetworkTransform` component that moves the player.
+This section guides you through adding a `NetworkTransform` component that moves the player. `NetworkTransform` is a component used to synchronize the position, rotation, and scale of objects across the network.

 Add a NetworkTransform component to the Player prefab: